 The three outside Audit & Supervisory Board Members are listed in the chart on the right.

 |Name||Outside Positions as Representative||Reason for Appointment as Outside Audit & Supervisory Board Member|

 |Seijuro Tanigawa||President of Yakult Kobe Sales Co., Ltd.||Mr. Tanigawa was appointed on the expectation that his long record of managing a Yakult sales company would be an advantage when performing audit operations primarily on the legality of the directors’ execution of duties, thus contributing significantly to the development of the entire Yakult Group.|

-Internal audits are conducted by the Auditing Department, an organization that reports directly to the Company's President and that performs financial and operational audits, including those of Group companies in Japan and overseas.
-The head of the Auditing Department currently oversees a 14-member staff responsible for risk avoidance and other internal audit functions.
+Internal audits are conducted by the Auditing Department, an organization that reports directly to the Company’s President and that performs operational, financial and internal control audits, including those of Group companies in Japan and overseas.
+The head of the Auditing Department currently oversees a 13-member staff responsible for risk avoidance and other internal audit functions.
 These personnel conduct internal audits spanning the operations of all internal departments and Group companies, as well as issuing concrete advice and warnings with respect to operational improvements.